 For a sleek, small bag that won’t be too bulky, use the lightweight Grab Bag by Osprey either on its own as a hip bag or attach it to larger Osprey packs for extra storage.
 With an extendable strap hidden away on the back of the grab bag, you can easily transfer the bag from your backpack to your waist with the sliding clips and buckle.
 Store items in the larger zippered compartment or the smaller, zippered stretch mesh pocket.
 The durable bag made from ripstop nylon is 7 x 9 x 3 inches.
 Colors include an olive green and gray, as well as black with red details.

 Take this pack from the office to the trail.
-The Mountainsmith Lumbar Tour pack has a removeable shoulder strap to carry the bag messenger style, but you can also wear it as a lumbar pack with an air mesh foam back panel for extra comfort and breathability.
+The Mountainsmith Lumbar Tour pack has a removable shoulder strap to carry the bag messenger style, but you can also wear it as a lumbar pack with an air mesh foam back panel for extra comfort and breathability.
 The lumbar waist belt tucks sleekly away into the back panel when not in use.
 The zippered main compartment has an interior padded sleeve for laptops or tablets.
-On the outside of the bag, you’ll find two side water bottle holders, cinch straps, a top handle and a zippered front pocket.
-The bag is 10 x 11.5 x 5 inches.
-Colors include black, red and a hemp tan.
+On the outside of the bag, you’ll find two side water bottle holders, cinch straps, a top handle, and a zippered front pocket.
+The bag is 10 x 11.5 x 5 inches and its waistbelt can accommodate frames 28 to 48 inches.
+Available colors include black, red, deep blue, and hemp tan.

 If you are traveling in an area that is prone to rain or are spending the day on a boat or river, opt for the Waterfly Waist Bag.
 This water-resistant, sleek waist bag has one larger zippered compartment, two smaller front pockets, plus a rear zippered pocket to stash your money, passport and other important goods that need to stay dry.
 There is also an inner clip for keys and other items that you don’t want slipping out.
 Size is 11 x 4 inches; the waist strap is adjustable up to 50 inches.
 Colors include black, gray, purple and red.